 Getting There from London

-Canterbury is easily accessible from London, making it a perfect day trip or weekend getaway.
+Canterbury is easily accessible from London by train, making it a perfect day trip or weekend getaway.

 The easiest way is by direct train from London Bridge, London Victoria, or St Pancras International.
 Note that there are 2 train stations in Canterbury so don't get confused: